 • Check for wheel bearing wear

-Check for proper caliper piston movement.
-Corroded caliper pistons or worn or degraded square cut O-rings prevent proper piston movement, resulting in pad glazing and disc thickness variation.
+• Check for proper caliper piston movement and retraction.
+Corroded caliper pistons or worn or degraded square-cut O-rings prevent proper piston movement, resulting in pad glazing and disc thickness variation.

-Check for pad imprints on the rotor.
-If you’ve performed heavy braking and left the overheating brakes applied for a long period, the pads can deposit a coating of friction material on the face of the rotor.
-For a while afterwards, the brakes will judder.
+• Check for pad imprints on the rotor.
+If you’ve performed heavy braking and left the overheating brakes applied for a long period, the pads can deposit a coating of the friction material on the face of the rotor.
+For a while afterward, the brakes will judder.
 Use 150 sandpaper in a circular motion to remove pad imprints.

-Remove the brake rotor and remove rust and corrosion on hub surface.
+• Remove the brake rotor and remove rust and corrosion on the hub surface.

-Machine the brake rotor to remove thickness variation or replace with a new rotor.
+• Machine the brake rotor to remove thickness variation or replace it with a new rotor.